nstockton/mushclient-mume/README.md

 * pipe  --  Rest and use the pipe stored in the character's pack.
 * purp [player]  --  Get a purple scroll from all containers and recite it.
 If a player name is specified, recite it on him/her.
 * ra  --  Reveal all.
 Use this if you find someone hiding in a room to alert everyone else in the room to the player's presents.
-* rbag  --  Get a rope from the character's elven bag.
+* rbag  --  Get a rope from the elven bag in the character's pack.
 * rq  --  Reveal quick.
 * rr  --  Get all.arrow all.corpse, get all.arrow, put all.arrow quiver.
 * rt  --  reveal thorough.